30 Things Every New Software Tester Should Learn

 - Check out OWASP and the incredible resources they have.

 - Check out the 30 Days of Security Testing challenge.

 Automation is a huge topic of debate and discussion within the software testing community.
 When you delve into this topic be prepared to hear such things like "automation fixes everything".
 Statements like this can lead to misconceptions and the misuse of automation.
 You may also read things about "testing vs checking", please do not be put off by the language used, I know I found it overwhelming at the beginning.
 Richard Bradshaw gave an excellent TestBash talk about automation in testing, I highly recommend you start there.
-The Dojo also has a Testing AMA on Automation with Richard where the community got to pose him questions and a podcast with him on how to get started with automation.
+The Ministry of Testing platform also has a Testing AMA on Automation with Richard where the community got to pose him questions and a podcast with him on how to get started with automation.
 Maybe there are more podcasts related to this topic that you stumbled across from Task 16.

 One of the pros of automation is that it is a way to enhance the coverage you have of your application.
 You are only one person and you can miss things when re-checking of features, you are human.
 Computers can be very good at doing some things that people often fail at, Angie Jones wrote a blog about the things that can be missed by automation if it is scripted straight from a test case.

 Focusing on what to automate is the most important part of automation.
 Setting that framing and adding in additional factors such as team goal, technology, time and team skills should assist you in identifying tools for your context.
 There are many tools out there and it can become overwhelming if you don’t set your framing.